 Concerns related to adverse effects:

-• CNS depression: May cause drowsiness, dizziness, and/or blurred vision; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).
+• CNS effects: May cause drowsiness, dizziness, and/or blurred vision; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).

-• Cardiovascular disease: Use with caution in patients with cardiovascular disease (arrhythmia, coronary insufficiency, hypertension, or heart failure); beta-agonists may cause elevation in blood pressure and heart rate.
-Beta2-agonists may also produce changes in the electrocardiogram (ECG) (eg, T-wave flattening, QTc prolongation, ST segment depression).
+• Cardiovascular disease: Use with caution in patients with cardiovascular disease (eg, arrhythmia, coronary insufficiency, hypertension); beta agonists may cause elevation in blood pressure and heart rate.
+Beta-2 agonists may also produce changes in the ECG (eg, T-wave flattening, QTc prolongation, ST segment depression).

-• Hepatic impairment: Use with caution; formoterol exposure may be increased with hepatic impairment; monitor closely.
+• Hepatic impairment: Use with caution; beta-2 agonists exposure may be increased with hepatic impairment; monitor closely.

-• Renal impairment: Use with caution in patients with severe renal impairment (creatinine clearance [CrCl] ≤30 mL/minute/1.73 m2) or end-stage renal disease (ESRD) on dialysis.
+• Renal impairment: Use with caution in patients with severe renal impairment (CrCl ≤30 mL/minute/1.73 m2) or ESRD on dialysis.

 • Urinary retention: Use with caution in patients with urinary retention.
 Monitor for signs and symptoms of urinary retention, especially in patients with prostatic hyperplasia or bladder-neck obstruction.

 • Pediatric: LABAs, when used as monotherapy, may increase the risk of asthma-related hospitalization in pediatric and adolescent patients.
 When LABAs are used in a fixed-dose combination with inhaled corticosteroids, data from large clinical trials in adolescents do not show a significant increase in the risk of serious asthma-related events (hospitalizations, intubations, death) compared to inhaled corticosteroids alone.